salesforce/lwc-rfcs/text/000-dynamic-components.md

 </script>
 ```

-In this implementation we have introduced the directive `lwc:dynamic` which effectively tells LWC “sorry I don't know yet which constructor I will use, so I will tell you at runtime.
+In this implementation we have introduced the directive `lwc:dynamic` which tells LWC that the constructor will not be known until runtime.

 What is important is that both codes are **semantically equivalent**